thomas097/Haemodynamic-Optimization-Reinforcement-Learning/README.md

 ### Optimizing a Treatment Policy on MIMIC-III / AmsterdamUMCdb

-Separate scripts are used to optimize the pretrained encoders and baselines:
+Separate scripts are used to optimize the pretrained encoders and baselines.
+Navigate to `experiments/` and follow the instructions below:

 To train a value network (policy) on top of a pretrained encoder (e.g. CKCNN), run:
 ```